-The proposal consists of a Master Plan amendment, rezoning and special use permit to construct outdoor dedicated recreational facilities and sports field lighting for this 13.7 acre property that was recently purchased from CSX as part of the Woodrow Wilson Bridge settlement agreement with Federal Highway the Administration (FHWA).
-The Agreement with the FHWA calls for a recreational facility that will include a diamond baseball/softball field, two rectangular multiplaying fields. purpose maintenance building with public restrooms and a paved parking lot with a maximum of 145 spaces.
+The proposal consists of a Master Plan amendment, rezoning and special use permit to construct outdoor dedicated recreational facilities and sports field lighting for this 13.7 acre property that was recently purchased from CSX as part of the Woodrow Wilson Bridge settlement agreement with the Federal Highway (FHWA).
+Administration The Agreement with the FHWA calls for a recreational facility that will include a diamond baseball/softball field, two rectangular multifields. purpose playing а maintenance building with public restrooms and a paved parking lot with a maximum of 145 spaces.

 The proposal presents an exciting opportunity to provide three much needed active recreational fields that can be lighted for nighttime use.
-In addition, the design and acquisition of the fields will be part of the Woodrow Wilson mitigation Bridge and therefore come at no cost to the City other than the ongoing maintenance.
-Potential impacts, such as lighting of the fields and traffic congestion at peak use, have been addressed in the site design and engineering process.
+In addition, the design and acquisition of the fields will be part of the Woodrow Wilson Bridge mitigation and will therefore come at no cost to the City other than the ongoing maintenance.
+Potential impacts. such as lighting of the fields and traffic congestion at peak use, have been addressed in the site design and engineering process.